 The program also supports several competition teams, which have enjoyed tremendous success in recent years, including international championships and first place individual student awards in mediation and arbitration.

-- The International Academy of Dispute Resolution (INADR) International Law School Mediation Tournament is co-sponsored by Loyola every other year.
-In 2018, we combined it with the World Mediation Congress, providing five days of educational and social events.
-350 mediators, arbitrators, judges, coaches, and students attended from around the world.
+- The International Academy of Dispute Resolution (INADR) International Law School Mediation Tournamentis co-sponsored by Loyola every other year.
+In March2020, 350 mediators, arbitrators, judges, coaches, and students from around the world will gather at Loyola to learn from each other and practice mediation and mediation advocacy skills across cultures

 - The Loyola Pre-Moot for the Willem C. Vis International Commercial Arbitration, where students practice against other teams in preparation for their competitions in Vienna and Hong Kong.